Capstone-Projects-2024-Spring/project-rpg-elements-game/documentation/docs/requirements/use-case-descriptions.md

 6. Each user loads into the map and can go their separate ways and play through the game
 7. Once at least one user beats the final boss, a way to exit the game will appear
 8. After all users go to the exit, the game will end

-Use Case 5

-A user wants to attempt to speedrun the game with friends as fast as possible.

-1. Users open the game and are greeted by the home screen.
-2. After opening the game, the host chooses multiplayer and opens a lobby
-3. All users join the host,
-4. Each user chooses their class
-5. The host clicks begin and starts a timer
-6. Users scurry around the map in different directions finding the final boss.
-7. If the users did not find the boss fast enough the user decides to restart and go through steps 2-5.
-8. Users all meet at final boss location as fast as possible
-9. They then take on the boss
-10. Once the boss is defeated and credits roll, the user ends the timer and submits their speed run.

-Use Case 6

-A user wants to find a game that can be replayed multiple times with a different feel.

-1. User opens the game and is greeted by the home screen.
-2. The user then chooses a class and character he has yet to play
-3. The user joins a lobby and starts their adventure
-4. The user plays through the game and doesn't enjoy their class to much.
-5. The user decides to start over and choose a different class and character
-6. After joining the lobby and going through the first entrance they notice the entire layout of the map has changed.